Problems should be the foundation of product development

 I took a step back and realized that all of these are great ideas that would certainly help improve team density, but they solve COMPLETELY different problems if a user was describing the problem(s) to us.
 When you’re nearing the finish line & dealing with scope creep, it’s helpful to have a clear problem that you can revisit whenever something gets thrown your way.

-All brainstorms should with discussion about the problem
+All brainstorms should with start discussion about the problem

-Whenever you go into a brainstorm, there are rules like: Don’t critique other’s ideas.
-It’s about quantity not quality.
+Whenever you go into a brainstorm, there are rules like: Don’t critique others' ideas.
+It’s about quantity, not quality.
 Don’t edit other ideas, build on them.
-But that can be difficult and unproductive when you feel like the ideas aren’t solving a problem that your has or that user’s will even about.
+But that can be difficult and unproductive when you feel like the ideas aren’t solving a problem that your company has or that users will not even think about.

 Brainstorms should with a clear problem that you’re trying to solve.
 Use the problem as a litmus test for the ideas coming out and refer to it when you think it will help get more actionable ideas to be discussed.

 If you still don’t think you’re a problem manager, think about all the times you’ve had random ideas are thrown at you from summer interns to the CEO.
 It’ll happen when a competitor releases a new feature, when the CEO comes back from holiday break & when customer support forwards on some awesome user feedback.
 Anytime someone comes to you with an idea, try responding with “What problem is this solving?”
 Getting other people into this frame of mind means that the next time they come back to you, they’ll already have this answered.

 When you evangelizing and advocating for problems you enable more autonomy throughout more roles in your team.
 From every angle, you’ll get higher quality ideas from allowing a wider variety of roles within the (customer, engineering, etc.) to successfully join in on those “fun parts” of product development like idea generation.